ionic-team/ionic-portals/website/docs/for-ios/upgrade-guides.md

 IonicPortals 0.8.0 is a notable update that requires Capacitor 5.
 Care should be taken to update dependencies across your web content and native apps to ensure compatibility.
 :::

+First review the [Capacitor 5 Update Guide](https://capacitorjs.com/docs/updating/5-0) for an overview of necessary changes.
+Some will not be relevant for Portals apps, but this will be a useful reference in case you encounter issues with your upgrade.

 ### Breaking Changes